 IAM is made up of several key features that work together to keep your systems secure:

-IAM streamlines user management by automating tasks such as user provisioning and de-provisioning, which helps reduce administrative overhead and ensures that access rights are always up-to-date.
-For instance, when an employee joins or leaves a company, IAM systems can automatically adjust their access rights, reducing the risk of former employees retaining access to sensitive information.
+IAM solutions provide a streamlined approach to user management by automating tasks such as user provisioning and de-provisioning, which helps reduce administrative overhead and ensures that access rights are always up-to-date.
+For instance, when an employee joins or leaves a company, IAM systems can automatically adjust their access rights, reducing the risk of former employees retaining access to sensitive information and revoking access to them.

-Moreover, IAM improves security by providing robust mechanisms for verifying identities and controlling access.
-By implementing features like SSO and MFA, businesses can make it easier for users to access necessary resources while maintaining strong security controls.
+Moreover, IAM improves security by providing robust mechanisms for establishing Zero Trust policies for verifying identities and controlling access.
+By utilizing features like SSO and MFA, Zero Trust further enhances the secure structure of the organization and makes it easier for users to access necessary resources while maintaining strong security controls.
 This balanced approach not only protects against unauthorized access but also simplifies the user experience.

 PAM stands for Privileged Access Management.
 Unlike IAM, which handles user access broadly, PAM focuses specifically on managing and monitoring access for users with elevated privileges.
 These privileged users, such as system administrators or senior IT staff, have higher levels of access to critical systems and sensitive information.
 PAM is all about ensuring that these powerful accounts are used responsibly and securely, minimizing the risk of misuse or breach.